opentdf/otdfctl/docs/man/policy/attributes/namespaces/unsafe/update.md

       required: true
     - name: name
       shorthand: n
-      description: Name of the attribute namespace
+      description: Name of the attribute namespace (new)
       required: true
 ---